 On 19 March, UKRI has updated its information relating to the impact of COVID-19 on UKRI-supported research (including studentships/training grants): see here for details.

-EASTBIO will update its advice for current EASTBIO students in accordance with the above.
+EASTBIO will keep updating its advice for current and final-year EASTBIO students in accordance with the above.

 The EASTBIO partnership, one of the three largest UKRI-BBSRC DTPs, has been providing training for PhD students at the Universities of Aberdeen, Dundee, Edinburgh and St Andrews uninterruptedly since it was initially funded in 2012.
 The partnership is now expanding to include the University of Stirling, Scotland’s Rural College, the James Hutton Institute, the Moredun Research Institute, the Industrial Biotechnology Innovation Centre (IBioIC), the Scottish Universities Life Sciences Alliance (SULSA) and the Cool Farm Alliance.